Vitalos logo

 High

-Plateletcrit measures the volume percentage of platelets in blood.
+PCT measures the total volume occupied by platelets in the blood.

 Complete Blood Count